DarkStalkr/Offensive-Security/README.md

 4. Submit pull requests with clear descriptions of additions or modifications

 ## Disclaimer
 The techniques and code examples contained in this repository could be misused if applied with malicious intent.
-The author(s) assume no liability for misuse of this information.
-All activities performed using the knowledge gained from these resources should comply with applicable laws and regulations.
+I, the author assume no liability for misuse of this information.
+All activities performed using the knowledge gained from these resources should comply with applicable laws and regulations of your country of origin.

 ## Resources
 - [MITRE ATT&CK Framework](https://attack.mitre.org/)